dominant-strategies/quais.js/docs/getting-started.md

 ### Provider

-A Provider is a read-only connection to the blockchain, which allows querying the blockchain state, such as account, block or transaction details, querying event logs or evaluating read-only code using call.
+A `Provider` is a read-only connection to the blockchain, which allows querying the blockchain state, such as account, block or transaction details, querying event logs or evaluating read-only code using call.

 If you are coming from Web3.js, you are used to a **Provider** offering both read and write access.
 In quais, all write operations are further abstracted into another Object, the **Signer**.

 ### Signer

-A Signer wraps all operations that interact with an account.
-An account generally has a private key located //somewhere\*, which can be used to sign a variety of types of payloads.
+A `Signer` wraps all operations that interact with an account.
+An account generally has a private key located _somewhere_, which can be used to sign a variety of types of payloads.

 The private key may be located in memory (using a Wallet) or protected via some IPC layer, such as MetaMask which proxies interaction from a website to a browser plug-in, which keeps the private key out of the reach of the website and only permits interaction after requesting permission from the user and receiving authorization.